SRombauts/shared_ptr/README.md

 - to use a permissive MIT license, similar to BSD or Boost, for proprietary/commercial usage

 ### Limitations
+- does not manage array type (does not call delete[] for array allocated with new[])
+- does not manage the underlying raw pointer type separately from the template shared_ptr type : does not call delete on the right type, thus needing virtual destructor (as with raw pointer)
+- does not distinguish between the stored pointer and the owned pointer : cannot store a pointer to objet member while managing a pointer to the object itself
 - not thread-safe

 ### Suported platforms: